Maitri Health Technologies Inc.: Maitri Health Technologies Closes Acquisition of Bloom Health and Announces Board Members from GE and Sprint

-New organization combines a trusted clinical partner to the film industry and Fortune 500 clients with a digital strategy and a prominent multi-industry leadership team

 Vancouver, British Columbia--(Newsfile Corp. - July 15, 2021) - Maitri Health Technologies Corp.
 (CSE: MTEC) (FSE: D84) ("Maitri" or the "Company") is pleased to announce that, further to its press release dated July 2, 2021, it has completed the acquisition of Round Hill Health Partners dba Bloom Health Partners ("Bloom").
-Maitri also announces two new incoming board members: Dr. Nimisha Kalia and John Garcia.
+Maitri also announces two new incoming board members who are proven new category leaders: Dr. Nimisha Kalia and John Garcia.

 Dr. Nimisha Kalia is currently Chief Medical Officer at GE Corporate.
 She is board-certified in Internal Medicine, Occupational Medicine, and Public Health and General Preventive Medicine.
 Among her many achievements, Dr. Kalia held academic appointments at Johns Hopkins University School of Medicine, the Johns Hopkins Bloomberg School of Public Health, and the Dell Medical School, University of Texas at Austin.
-She has numerous peer-reviewed publications on topics ranging from return on investment for onsite clinics to incorporating social determinant of health into workplace risk assessment.
-She has also consulted on occupational medicine projects for large academic hospital systems, Fortune 500 corporations and international clients in India and China.
+She has numerous peer-reviewed publications including return on investment for onsite clinics.
+She has also consulted on occupational medicine programs for academic hospital systems, Fortune 500 corporations and for international clients in India and China.

-John Garcia is a seasoned senior executive who spent 32 years in the telecom industry.
-He spent the last 12 years of his career at Sprint where he held pivotal roles including Chief Marketing Officer and President of Wireless before his retirement.
-As the 40th employee of Sprint Wireless, Mr. Garcia oversaw significant growth at the company.
-After leaving Sprint, he engaged in several major consulting projects, including for YRC, the nation's largest less than truckload (LTL) carrier; VRide, a nationwide commuter van service augmenting local commuter services and Otsuka Pharmaceuticals, helping design and manage an integrated product development program for radio tracking of pill ingestion and vitals.
+John Garcia is an accomplished senior executive who spent 32 years in the telecom industry.
+As the 40th employee of Sprint Wireless, Mr. Garcia held pivotal roles and oversaw significant growth as SVP-Sales, Chief Marketing Officer and President of Wireless.
+After retiring from Sprint, he engaged in several strategic consulting projects.
+Highlights include YRC, the nation's largest less than truckload (LTL) carrier; VRide, a nationwide commuter van service augmenting local commuter services and Otsuka Pharmaceuticals' highly innovative digital health roadmap.

 Current directors Hon.
 Tony Clement and Dr. Sam Pillersdorf will step down from their current board roles and join Maitri's advisory board.